-Unprotected system files
+• Unprotected system files

-When the Update is complete, check for any saved file names in: /var/adm/smlogs/upd custom files.
+When the Update Installation is complete, check for any saved file names in the /var/adm/smlogs/upd_custom_files file.
 Edit the new version of each logged file to include your customizations.
-Previous versions of each file are saved as filename.
-PreUPD.
+Previous versions of each file are saved as filename.PreUPD.

-Kernel configuration file
+• Kernel configuration file

-Edit the kernel configuration file at /sys/conf/host name if you customized this file in the previous version of the operating system.
-The saved version is located in /sys/conf/host name.bck.
+Edit the kernel configuration file at /sys/conf/HOSTNAME if you customized this file in the previous version of the operating system.
+The saved version is located in /sys/conf/HOSTNAME.bck.
 You then will need to rebuild a tailored kernel in order for the newly-made changes to take effect.
 Refer to the doconfig(8) reference page for more information about building tailored kernels.

-· Failed merges
+Failed merges

-If any files failed to merge during the Update, an error message is displayed on your screen.
-A list of failed merge files is located in: \(/var/adm/smlogs/upd_mergefail_files. \) Check the update.log and the it.log to identify any merge errors and manually edit any files that failed to merge by adding your customizations.
-Your customized, preupdate version of these files is always preserved for your reference as filename.PreMRG.
+If any files failed to merge during the Update Installation, an error message is displayed on your screen.
+A log of failed merge files is located in the /var/adm/smlogs/upd_mergefail_files file.
+Check the update.log file and the it.log file to identify any merge errors and manually edit any files that failed to merge and add your customizations.

+Your customized, preupdate version of these files is always preserved for your reference with the file naming convention filename.PreMRG.

 When all manual merges are complete, your system is ready to use.
-At this time you can install additional optional software subsets provided on the Version 5.0 distribution media.
+At this time you can install additional optional software subsets provided on the Version 5.0A distribution media.
 Refer to Chapter 9 for information about installing optional software subsets.